4neesh/DevBlog/src/posts/016_SynchronizedThreads.md

 <p>
 The diagram above illustrates how both threads record the balance and make the withdrawal against the balance.<br>
-The race condition occurs as the outcome of the transaction is deterministic upon the thread speeds synchronization with each other.
+The race condition occurs as the outcome of the transaction is deterministic upon the thread speed and timing between each other.
 </p>
 <br>
 <h4>The possible stateful outcomes</h4>
 <p>
-The outcome from the scenario can be one of three:<br>
+The outcome from the bank account scenario with two threads can be any of following three:<br>
 1. Thread 1 can spend the money and Thread 2 is not able to.<br>
 2. Thread 2 can spend the money and Thread 1 is not able to.<br>
 3. Thread 1 and Thread 2 can spend the money, thus causing the account to become overdrawn.<br>
 </p>
 <p>
-To implement the race condition, I will create a BankAccount class with a withdraw method.<br> The below code sample enables a race condition to occur:
+The race condition is implemented below with a BankAccount class with a withdraw method.<br> The below code sample enables a race condition to occur:

 ```java{numberLines:true}